secworks/keywrap/README.md

 The implementation does not contain its own internal storage of unwrapped keys, but expect to be fed data to be wrapped or unwrapped.

+This implementation will not support 192 bit keys, only 128 and 256 bit keys.
+The AES core used does not support 192 bit keys.

 ## Implementation results ##